 This series of articles collects portraits of our town created in different decades by painters, novelists, playwrights, composers, poets and filmmakers.

 This chapter presents a virtual exhibition of watercolors painted in the streets of Mansfield by George Biddle.
-To see them in a gallery just click on any image.

 George Biddle (1919-1959) grew up in Mansfield, and the best introduction to the man and his work is this short documentary.

 Studying the paintings of George Biddle is like reviewing the evolution of Art History in America.
 His earliest works are realistic, like traditional representational art found in America throughout the 1800s.
 With experience and education his paintings became looser and more impressionistic like the styles popular in the art world of the 1920s and ’30s.

 By the end of his painting career he had stopped using the paint as a way of depicting the world, and focused solely on the paint itself—its color, movement, rhythm and texture—just as the Modern Art movements did in the 1940s and ’50s.

 Fortunately for us, the period of his career when his impressionistic technique was at its strongest was the time when he first came back to Mansfield after WWII, as he turned his attention to the town around him.